 The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

-In the Hebrew month of Shevat, prepare for God’s hand to rest upon you, showing you how to live out the truth of Yeshua’s prayer in John 17:16-18.
-You have to live in the broken world, but you are not of this world.
+During Shevat, prepare for God’s hand to rest upon you as He teaches you how to live out the truth of Yeshua’s prayer in John 17:16-18.
+Though you live in a broken world, you are not of this world.

-Yeshua said, “Sanctify them by Your truth.
+Yeshua prayed, “Sanctify them by Your truth.
 Your word is truth.”
-This is what the Father is doing in Shevat, providing instruction revealed in the Word that allows you to interact with and respond to circumstances and people, but with pure hearts.
+During the Hebrew month of Shevat, the Father is doing just that–bringing clarity and instruction through His Word so you can engage with people and circumstances from a place of purity and alignment with Him.
 Now is the time to incline your ear to His voice as He leads you into restoration and redemption!

 Prophetic Quickview of Shevat